epfl-ada/ada-2023-project-robertwestfanclub2023/README.md

 - Léa: Data preprocessing and analysis of research question 1
 - Yanruiqi: Analysis of research question 2 (seasonal and locational influences on winning Oscar)
-- Pierre-Hadrien: Analysis of research question 2 (impact of movies' success and other factors on their chances of winning an Oscar
+- Pierre-Hadrien: README maintenance and analysis of research question 2 (impact of movies' success and other factors on their chances of winning an Oscar)
 - Jason: Analysis of research question 3
 - Salim: Use of the IMDb ratings, analysis of research question 3, and data story webpage deployment